Latino (demonym)

-Within the Latino community itself in the United States, there is some variation in how the term is defined or used.
-Various governmental agencies, especially the U.S. Census Bureau, have specific definitions of Latino which may or may not agree with community usage.
-These agencies also employ the term Hispanic, which includes Spaniards, whereas Latino often does not.
-Conversely, Latino can include Brazilians, and may include Spaniards and sometimes even some European romanophones such as Portuguese (a usage sometimes found in bilingual subgroups within the U.S., borrowing from how the word is defined in Spanish), but Hispanic does not include any of those other than Spaniards.
+Latino (masculine) and Latina (feminine) as a noun refer to people living in the United States who have cultural ties to Latin America.
+As an adjective, the terms refer to things as having ties with Latin America.
+The term Hispanic usually includes Spaniards, whereas Latino as a noun often does not.
+Sometimes, Latino/Latina may include Brazilians, Spaniards and even some European romanophones such as Portuguese (a usage sometimes found in bilingual subgroups within the U.S., borrowing from how the word is defined in Spanish), but Hispanic does not include any of those other than Spaniards.

-Usage of the term is mostly limited to the United States.
-Residents of Central and South American countries usually refer to themselves by national origin, rarely as Latino.
+Usage of the term is mostly limited to the United States and Canada.
+Latin American people usually refer to themselves by national origin and rarely as Latino as the region does not have a cohesive identity.
 Because of this, many Latin American scholars, journalists, and Indigenous-rights organizations have objected to the mass-media use of the word to refer to all people of Latin American background.

 Origins

+The terms Latino and Latina originated in Ancient Rome.
 In the English language, the term Latino is a loan word from American Spanish.
-(Oxford Dictionaries attributes the origin to Latin-American Spanish.)
 Its origin is generally given as a shortening of latinoamericano, Spanish for 'Latin American'.
 The Oxford English Dictionary traces its usage to 1946.

-Juan Francisco Martinez writes that Latino has its origins in the French term Amérique latine, coined in the mid-19th century to identify areas of the Americas colonized by Romance-speaking people and used to justify French intervention in Latin American affairs.
+Latino has its origins in the French term Amérique latine, coined in the mid-19th century during the Second Mexican Empire to identify areas of the Americas colonized by Romance-speaking people and used to show affinity with French allies during the Mexican Empire, also termed the Mexican intervention.

 By the late 1850s, with the loss of California to Anglo-Americans or the United States, owing to the Mexican–American War, the term latino was being used in local California newspapers such as El Clamor Publico by Californios writing about America latina and Latinoamerica, and identifying themselves as latinos as the abbreviated term for their "hemispheric membership in la raza latina".